lukaszlenart/website/README.md

-== My CV ==
+# My CV

-Chcesz mnie zatrudnić to tu masz wszystko!
 If you want to hire me it's all here!

+### License
+You own me a beer if you want to copy this!